replicatedhq/kots.io/content/reference/v1beta1/config.md

 ### `default` and `value`
 A default value will be applied to the ConfigOption template function when no value is specified.
-It will appear as placeholder text in the settings section of the On-Prem Console.
+If default value is not a password field it will appear in the settings section of the On-Prem Console.

 A value is data that will be overwritten by user input on non-readonly fields.
 It will appear as the HTML input value in the settings section of the On-Prem Console.